Common misconceptions

 necessity isn't enough motivation.

-- For everyone
+For everyone

-- Anyone can be a scientist (if he really wants to).
+Anyone can be a scientist (if they really want to).
 You may see a scientist on TV and think, "Wow, that guy must be a real genius.
 I could never do that."
 On the other hand, when you see somebody win the lottery, you might say, "That was easy.
 I have to try it."
 There are, in fact, a lot of bright scientists you never hear from because all their brilliant ideas turned out to be wrong.
 (OK, not as many as lottery losers.)
 On the other hand, Nils Gustaf Dalén won a Nobel Physics Prize for automatic coastal lighting.
 (I guess it was a slow year.)
 Most of science is luck and hard work.
 We can always use more scientists (but also more money to pay them).

-- Science is not your enemy.
+Science is not your enemy.

 Science includes many difficult topics.
 Don't take it personally.